agardnerIT/killercoda_tutorials/lifecycleToolkit/step3/text.md

 keptn.sh/version: myAwesomeWorkloadVersion
 ```

-You can see this in our demo code:
+You can see this in the demo code:

 ```
 cat ~/lifecycle-toolkit-examples/sample-app/base/manifest.yaml